 Lakes and forests are perhaps my very first impression of Finland.
 When the plane took me from home, almost 8,000 kilometers away to this foreign land and I put my face close to the window and glanced down, there were lakes and lakes, and trees and trees, and lakes and trees.
+Just like the documentary on Finnish forests “Into the Forest I Go”.

 The documentary Into the forest I go has a very beautiful name in Finnish Sielunmetsä, which means the “soul forest.”
 The documentary transforms the Finnish identity with nature into pictures spoken by different voices.
 The famous Finnish environmentalist, Pentti Linkola, and the Finnish writer, Juha Hurme were both in the film.
-(See the trailer here.)

 After the screening of the documentary, Into the forest I go, the director, Anu Kuivalainen walked to the front of the theater.
 It was then that I noticed that she was one of the characters in the film.
 My friend said it was as if she just walked out from the screen into the audience.
 She warmly answered the audience’s questions and she gave the audience a question in return that impressed me the most.